Industry in Argentina: Chemicals and petrochemicals

 According to Argentina's chemical and petrochemical industry association (Cámara de la Industria Química y Petroquímica) the 180 companies operating in the sector directly employ 64,000 workers.
-YPF and Pampa Energía are the top local companies in the sector; multinationals operating in Argentina include Dow Chemical, BASF, and Bunge.
+YPF and Pampa Energía are the major domestic companies in the sector; multinationals operating in Argentina include Dow Chemical, BASF, and Bunge.
 The sector is well represented outside of the country's dominant industrial centers with major facilities in Bahía Blanca and the provinces of San Luis, Mendoza, and Neuquén.

 Argentina exported US$4.5 billion in chemical products in 2023; however, the sector generated a US$7.3 billion trade deficit since local production only covers 60% of market needs.
-The Vaca Muerta shale formation, which contains the world's second largest unconventional natural gas and fourth largest unconventional petroleum reserves, offers opportunities for expanding chemical output.
+The Vaca Muerta shale formation, which contains the world's second largest unconventional natural gas and fourth largest unconventional petroleum reserves, has been identified as offering opportunities for expanding chemical output.
 Industry leaders report that the quality and price of Argentine natural gas is ideal for the chemicals industry and would alleviate feedstock shortages throughout Latin America; however, the pipelines and other infrastructure necessary to transport shale gas to industrial centers are still in development.

 A key recent investment was the expansion of global chemicals company Evonik's biofuels facility in Rosario announced in July 2024 to increase production capacity by 50% and enable exports to Brazil.
-However, other multinationals are downsizing or leaving Argentina entirely.
+However, other multinationals are reducing operations in or exiting the Argentinine market entirely.
 Dow Chemical announced the closure of its petrochemicals plant at San Lorenzo (Santa Fe province) in October 2024 due to the facility's low utilization rate and excess global supply of its key product, polyether polyols.
 Petroquímica Río Tercero, a local company, also announced a plant closure in October 2024 impacting a toluene diisocyanate production facility in Córdoba province.
 Canadian fertilizer producer Nutrien announced its plan to divest its Argentine fertilizer business in April 2024, although the company did not disclose its intentions for Profertil, a joint venture with YPF that produces urea and ammonia for the agrichemicals market.